HenriqueCR1291/insurance_all/README.md

 # Business Problem

 1) Main Insights on the most relevant attributes of customers interested in purchasing auto insurance.
+2) What percentage of customers interested in purchasing auto insurance will the sales team be able to contact by making 20,000 calls?
+3) And if the sales team capacity increases to 40,000 calls, what percentage of customers interested in purchasing auto insurance will the sales team be able to contact?
+4) How many calls does the sales team need to make to contact 80% of customers interested in purchasing auto insurance?

 ## Final Product

-Key insights into customer attributes
+- Key insights into customer attributes
+- Percentage of interested base customers and whether 20K/40K calls can be met

-Delivery Format Graphics/Table
+- Delivery Format Graphics/Table

 ## Process

-Perform feature engineering in the database (1st bd - 380K) of interested customers and raise the hypotheses for each attribute to be validated;
+- Perform feature engineering in the database of interested customers and raise the hypotheses for each attribute to be validated;

-At EDA, validate hypotheses and identify insights from interested customers;
+- At EDA, validate hypotheses and identify insights from interested customers;

-Define the delivery format (view, table, sentence)
+- Define the delivery format (view, table, sentence)

-Graphics that best demonstrate the information.
+- Graphics that best demonstrate the information.

-Definition of the storage infrastructure (SQLITE3)
+- Definition of the storage infrastructure (SQLITE3)

-ETL Design (Extract, Transform and Load Scripts)
+- ETL Design (Extract, Transform and Load Scripts)

-Script scheduling planning (dependency between scripts)
+- Script scheduling planning (dependency between scripts)

-Delivery of the final product
+- Define the delivery format (view, table, sentence)
+- Perform database analysis and apply ML models to obtain the attributes that define the customer most likely to purchase insurance.
+With these features define the number of potential customers and whether it is possible to serve with 20/40K calls.

 ## Enter

 Data source:

-Kaggle website
+- Kaggle website
-BD on AWS
+- BD on AWS

 Tools:

-Python 3.8.0
+- Python 3.8.0
-AWS
+- AWS
-Pycharm
+- Pycharm
-Jupyter Notebook (analysis and prototyping)
+- Jupyter Notebook (analysis and prototyping)
-Streamlit
+- Streamlit
-telegram